⏱ Reading time: ~75 minutes·★★ Difficulty: Intermediate

 Penalties and Offenses: Representatives can face civil penalties for non-compliance just as taxpayers do, and in some cases even criminal charges.
 For instance, if an executor willfully fails to submit a tax return for the estate, that is an offense under the Act (just as it would be for a taxpayer failing to submit a return).
 They could be fined or imprisoned upon conviction.
 The Act contains general offense provisions: e.g., making false statements, refusing to provide information, or obstructing tax officials are crimes that can apply equally to representative taxpayers.
 The public officer, in particular, can be penalized for the company’s failures (with the company often being jointly charged).
 As noted earlier, failing to appoint a public officer leads to a daily fine, and failing to comply with a Commissioner’s agent notice can similarly attract penalties.
 ZIMRA has in recent times increased penalties for various non-compliance issues, and representative taxpayers are not immune – they are the ones who must answer to ZIMRA, so they will be the ones penalized if things go wrong.
 The law recognizes this can be harsh, and that is exactly why only someone closely connected and responsible (like a director or trustee) is put in that position.
 An unrelated person cannot normally be roped in as a public officer against their will, as a recent court case illustrated.

 Case Law Example (Public Officer Liability): In a 2023 Zimbabwean case involving Afritrade International (a foreign company) and ZIMRA (often referred to as the West Group case), the court dealt with a situation where ZIMRA had appointed the CEO of an unrelated local company as the public officer of Afritrade for tax purposes.
 The High Court (or Supreme Court on appeal) found this appointment unlawful and unreasonable.
 They emphasized that under section 61, if a company fails to appoint a public officer, the Commissioner can only designate an officer of that company (e.g. a director, manager of the same company) as the public officer – not someone from an entirely different entity.
-The court noted the “extremely onerous obligations” and “highly punitive consequences” that fall on a public officer, including being subject to monetary penalties and being liable to pay the company’s tax debts in a representative capacity.
+The court noted the “ extremely onerous obligations” “ highly punitive consequences” that fall on a public officer, including being subject to monetary penalties and being liable to pay the company’ s tax debts in a representative capacity.
 Imposing such burdens on an outsider (the CEO of a separate group) was not what the law intended.
 This case underlines that while the authorities have strong powers, there are limits and proper procedures to follow in designating a representative taxpayer.
 It also reaffirms how heavy the responsibilities of a public officer are seen in the eyes of the law.

 To solidify the above concepts, let’s walk through a few examples and scenarios relevant to Zimbabwe’s context: